- AWS Portal

 Perception, feeling, idea: three steps in a genuine learning process that prepares the intellect for the abstract and conceptual thinking which will become possible later, in adolescence.

 History, language arts, science, math, and geography are taught during morning main lesson in blocks of three to five weeks.
-Daily Main Lesson is an engaging two hours designed to deepen the students' exploration of content, day by day and year by year.
+Daily main lesson is an engaging two hours designed to deepen the students' exploration of content, day by day and year by year.
+While each block of study focuses on a specific subject and topic, language arts and mathematical skills are incorporated into daily lessons.

 - Pictorial introduction to the alphabet, writing, reading, spelling, poetry, and drama